SUMMARY

 Learn more about the requirements for the KPMG internships below.

-Good to Know: The KPMG internships can last 3–8 weeks for summer internships and 6–12 months for industrial or work placements.
+Good to Know: KPMG internships can last 3-8 weeks for summer internships and 6-12 months for industrial or work placements.

 Before you start your KPMG application, explore our FAQ section below for more answers about the KPMG recruitment process.